-In order to implement sustainable habits into my life its important that they are simple, basic, and short (take away all the extra fluff… at least for right now!).
-I decided to jot down a few areas I wanted to focus on strengthening this past month like being more mindful, my digestion, and daily detoxification, etc. I wrote down a huge list of things that might help support those areas, then narrowed down that list to five simple rituals I could actually see myself doing every morning (weekends included!)
+In order to implement sustainable habits into my life its important that they are simple, basic, and short.
+I decided to jot down a few areas I wanted to focus more attention on like mindfulness, digestive health, and daily detoxification.
+I then wrote down a list of all the things that might help support these areas.
+I narrowed down that list to five simple rituals I could actually see myself doing every morning (weekends included!)

-Nearing the end of January I decided to start setting myself up for a successful month.
-I created a simple meditation nook in the corner of my living room with my Halfmoon sit set, a warm cozy blanket, a glass jar for water, a couple of candles, and my journal.
+I decided to start setting in advance to set myself up for a successful month.
+I created a simple meditation nook in the corner of my living room with my Halfmoon sit set, a warm cozy blanket, a couple of candles, and my journal.
 Next I bought an all natural dry brush from Amazon for under $15 dollars.
-I also bought a big jug of apple cider vinegar from Costco (I wanted to make sure I wouldn’t run out lol) and found a cute little shot glass to drink it out of.
-Finally, I dug out a big 1 litre glass jar from my cupboard thats easy to drink water out of on the daily.
+I also bought a big jug of apple cider vinegar and found a cute little shot glass to drink it out of.
+Finally, I dug out a big 1 litre glass jar from my cupboard that’s easy to drink water out of on the daily.

 Be able & willing to ADAPT your routine to the circumstances that present themselves…

 Healthy stress management is definitely an area of my life that needs a little extra love and attention.
 It’s crazy how different I feel on days that I actually make time to nourish my mind with deep breathing and guided meditation.
 Being a yoga instructor, I tend to put a lot of pressure on myself to be the “perfect” yogi, however, I’ve come to realize that the “perfect” yogi does not actually exist.
-It’s about making time everyday to integrate more gratitude, stillness, self love, and forgiveness.
+It’s about making time everyday to integrate gratitude, stillness, self love, and forgiveness into our everyday life.

 After taking some time to reflect on my first week, I noticed my tendency to constantly seek perfection.
 I felt that if I didn’t wake up with the sun and meditate like a pro, what was the point of bothering to practice at all?
 WRONG!
 It’s okay to adapt to life and go with the flow.
 If you stay up late on Friday night then just sleep in and do an afternoon meditation or walking meditation through the forest instead.
 Being able and willing to adapt my routine to the circumstances that presented themselves was definitely my biggest take a way from week one.